top of page

 Source: World Health Organization (WHO) Draft working definition, October 2002

-Sexual diversity comes in many forms.
-Everyone is different in how they choose to express their sexuality.
-More and more these days, people will not define their sexuality with a label, but choose to ‘take it as it comes’ or ‘do what feels right at the time’, trusting their feelings and not letting labels determine their choices.
-Many people feel a label or name for their sexuality is useful in describing themselves to other people, others don’t.
-The important thing is to do whatever feels right for you (so long as no-one will be unsafe or at risk) and identify however feels comfortable for you.
+It is important to do whatever feels right for you (so long as no one will be unsafe or at risk) and identify with what feels comfortable for you.
 It’s okay to take your time figuring out what does feel right for you too.
 It’s okay to be unsure, and it’s normal to be confused while you’re figuring things out.

 Romantic orientation

-Our romantic orientation is the part of us expressed through romantic feelings and relationships.
-For many, romantic and sexual feelings and relationships are closely linked, but for others, they’re very different things.
 For example, a person who identifies as asexual may still desire and enjoy romantic relationships, and may identify as homoromantic, heteroromantic, biromantic, or aromantic, among other identities.
 Individuals may or may not choose to use labels like this to define their romantic orientation – everyone is different.

 Gender diversity

-What’s most important is that you do what feels right for you; not what others tell you is or isn’t OK.
-We often feel the pressures of society to either be male OR female, but it’s OK if you have characteristics of both or neither.
 Many people have both or neither masculine AND feminine traits, but we are taught to believe that we can only be one or the other.
-When you hear these sorts of messages and don’t feel you fit into them, it can be easy to think that you are not OK and that you are the only one that feels like that.
-But there are many people, especially in the LGBTIQ+ community who do not fit gender expectations in all sorts of ways, and there are many people who have transitioned and lead happy lives in their true gender.
+When you hear these sorts of messages and don’t feel you fit into them, it can be easy to think that you are not OKAY and that you are the only one that feels like that.

 Intersex

-Intersex people can have the same range of sexuality and gender diversities as non-intersex people.
+People who are intersex can have the same range of sexuality and gender diversity as people who are not intersex.
 For some people, their intersex variation is part of their identity, while for others it’s more of a body difference.
+For more information about what it means to be intersex, visit Intersex Human Rights Australia